-Safety Handle paint as per the occupational health and safety standards, policies and procedures for your Line of Business/Business Unit.
+Note: this section also applies to empty containers Safety Handle paint as per the occupational health and safety standards, policies and procedures for your Line of Business/Business Unit.
 For assistance contact your OSH Specialist.
-Shipment Check Make sure that: what is received agrees with what is on any shipping documentation there are no signs of leakage from the containers If leaks or bad containers are found: transfer the paint to a good container, or use an overpack to contain the bad container see "Spill Response" for clean-up of any leakage
+Shipment Check Make sure that: what is received agrees with what is on any shipping documentation there are no signs of leakage from the containers If leaks or bad containers are found: transfer the paint to a good container, or use an overpack to contain the bad container aco "Spill Baspapae" for close up of any logkage